Posted on Feb 21, 2021

 Finding the correct specialist often involves a hefty amount of research, and waiting for an appointment opening can take weeks.
 By providing everything a patient needs in one facility, Beverly Hills Cancer Center offers a fresh breath of air for patients.

 The center’s environment is also a nice contrast to larger medical facilities.
 With a peaceful and calming atmosphere, each section of the building has been designed to maximize comfort and reduce stress.
+The building has lots of windows to allow the Southern California sun to shine in on patients to keep them feeling warm and less confined.

 The convenience, Dr. Dittmar explains, not only expedites things for the patient but also enables the center’s team of physicians to work together in a way that strengthens accuracy.